SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/ot-icd-end-device.md

 ### Enabling/Building

-1. To begin creating an OpenThread ICD example, create a generic Matter over Thread example via the "New Project Wizard".
-We will be using the Lighting example for demonstration purposes.
-Lock and Light-switch applications come out-of-box with ICD enabled.
+1. To begin creating an OpenThread ICD example, create a generic Matter over Thread example via the **New Project Wizard**.
+Lighting example will be used for demonstration purposes.
+Lock and Light-Switch applications come out-of-box with ICD enabled.

 ![Project Generation](images/IcdProjectGeneration.png)

-2. Once the project is generated, navigate to the software components section and install the Sleepy End Device component.
+2. Once the project is generated, navigate to the software components section and install the Matter ICD component.
 Replace all subsequent conflicting components via the ensuing pop-up options (See below).
-This will install the necessary Thread Network Layer (MTD) component and sleepy source code.
+This will install the necessary Thread Network Layer (MTD) component and ICD source code.
 This will also remove the conflicting Thread Network Layer (FTD), Matter Shell, and LCD components.

 ![ICD End Device Component](images/IcdComponent.png)